GIScience/openrouteservice-js/README.md

 - Directions (routing)
 - Geocoding | Reverse Geocoding | Structured Geocoding (powered by Pelias)
-- Isochrones (accessibilty)
+- Isochrones (accessibility)
 - Time-distance matrix
 - Pois (points of interest)
 - Elevation (linestring or point)

 See the examples in the [examples folder](examples)

 *Note:* In order to use this client, you have to register for a token at [openrouteservice](https://openrouteservice.org).
 To understand the features of openrouteservice, please don't forget to read the docs.
-For visualization purposes on the map please use [openrouteservice maps](https://openrouteservice.org/map).
+For visualization purposes on the map please use [openrouteservice maps](https://maps.openrouteservice.org).

 ## Documentation

-This library the ORS API for request validation.
-To understand the input of each API specifically, please the interactive [API Playground](https://openrouteservice.org/dev/#/api-docs) that provides an interactive documentation.
+This library uses the ORS API for request validation.
+To understand the input of each API specifically, please check [API Playground](https://openrouteservice.org/dev/#/api-docs) that provides an interactive documentation.
 This library supports the following services:

 - Directions (routing)
 - Geocoding | Reverse Geocoding | Structured Geocoding (powered by Pelias)
-- Isochrones (accessibilty)
+- Isochrones (accessibility)
 - Time-distance matrix
 - Pois (points of interest)
 - Elevation (linestring or point)